Markdown Reader for Mac

 glow README.md— renders Markdown with colors and formatting in the terminalbat README.md— shows the file with syntax highlighting (but doesn't render Markdown)

-Terminal readers work for quick checks, but lack features like clickable links, images, table of contents, and proper table rendering.
+Terminal readers work for quick checks, but they lack clickable links, images, table of contents, and proper table rendering.
+If you regularly read documentation rather than just glance at it, a GUI reader is a better fit.

 VS Code and IDE Preview